jtdaugherty/brick/docs/guide.rst

 * ``Brick.Main.continue s``: continue executing the event loop with the specified application state ``s`` as the next value.
 Commonly this is where you'd modify the state based on the event and return it.
+* ``Brick.Main.continueWithoutRedraw s``: continue executing the event loop with the specified application state ``s`` as the next value, but unlike ``continue``, do not redraw the screen using the new state.
+  This is a faster version of ``continue`` since it doesn't redraw the screen; it just leaves up the previous screen contents.
+This function is only useful when you know that your state change won't cause anything on the screen to change.
+When in doubt, use ``continue``.
 * ``Brick.Main.halt s``: halt the event loop and return the final application state value ``s``.
 This state value is returned to the caller of ``defaultMain`` or ``customMain`` where it can be used prior